zj463261929/detectron2-restful/docs/tutorials/configs.md

 3. Keep a version number in your configs (or the base config), e.g., `VERSION: 2`, for backward compatibility.
+   The builtin configs do not include version number because they are meant to be always up-to-date.

 4. Save a full config together with a trained model, and use it to run inference.
    This is more robust to changes that may happen to the config definition